The legal requirements for getting a divorce in Singapore may be found in section 95 of the Women’s Charter:

 As elucidated in the case of Kwong Sin Hwa, the court will not grant a divorce merely because the application for divorce is uncontested.

 Upon the writ being filed, the court will, so far as it reasonably can, inquire into the facts alleged as causing or leading to the breakdown of the marriage.
 The court will only grant a divorce if it is satisfied that the circumstances make it just and reasonable to do so.

 The court’s judgment will consider all circumstances.
-This includes the conduct of parties, the interests of the children of the marriage and whether there is possibility of reconciliation.
+This includes the conduct of parties, the interests of the children of the marriage, and whether there is the possibility of reconciliation.

 Here is an article which talks about what other alternatives you have if Divorce is denied in Singapore